 Of course, Tuscany is more than just Florence, and you’re likely going to want see what else is on offer in this remarkable part of Italy.
 Fear not, Walks of Italy have you covered with their Tuscany Day Trip, which features some of the highlights of the region, washed down with plenty of wine.
 Let’s look at what that day looked like.

-This adventure started in the city centre of Tuscany, where our small group of seven met our guide and hopped into a comfortably mini-van.
+This adventure started in the city centre of Florence, where our small group of seven met our guide and hopped into a comfortable mini-van.
 Our driver first took us up to the aforementioned Piazzale Michelangelo, which is definitely one of the best places to get a view of the Florence skyline.
 We paused here for a short while to take the view in and get some photos, before setting off on the 40 minute drive to Siena.
 If you have a chance, come back here for the sunset during your stay in Florence.

 Generally, when you tell people that you’re going to be visiting Tuscany, they will urge you to visit Siena.
 And for good reason.
 This picturesque medieval Tuscan hill town has some fantastic sights, including an intriguingly shaped town square and a swathe of churches, not to mention gastronomical delights and an incredible tradition of art and culture.